microsoft/fluentui/apps/fabric-website/src/pages/Styles/OfficeBrandIconsPage/docs/web/OfficeBrandIconsImplementation.md

 ### File type icons

-The most durable and future-proof way to get the right icon for a file or item is to use the [file-type-icons package from Fabric](https://github.com/OfficeDev/office-ui-fabric-react/tree/master/packages/file-type-icons) (npm package `@uifabric/file-type-icons`).
-Here's a simple [demo of how](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/experiments/src/components/FileTypeIcon/examples/FileTypeIcon.Basic.Example.tsx).
+The most durable and future-proof way to get the right icon for a file or item is to use the [file-type-icons package from Fabric](https://github.com/OfficeDev/office-ui-fabric-react/tree/master/packages/file-type-icons) (`@uifabric/file-type-icons` on npm).
+Here's a [simple demo](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/experiments/src/components/FileTypeIcon/examples/FileTypeIcon.Basic.Example.tsx) of how to use the package.
 The code for the main method you'll use ([`getFileTypeIconProps`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/getFileTypeIconProps.ts)) is also well-commented.
-The icons are served up from Fabric-CDN but you should not directly clone or reference these.
+The icons are served up from Fabric CDN, but you should not directly clone or reference these.

 Using the new file type icons looks something like this: